Why Do Neural Response Generation Models Prefer Universal Replies?: Analysis of Seq2Seq Models for NRG

-\textbf{Lemma 4} \emph{Assuming that each informative query has $\mathcal{K}$ ground-truth replies and the query-response pairs are extracted from a multi-turn conversational corpus, a reply $y$ not belonging to universal replies has $\mathcal{K}$ unique queries.
-This lemma can be noted as $p(x | y) = \frac{1}{\mathcal{K}}$}.
+\textbf{Lemma 4} \emph{Assuming each informative query has $\mathcal{K}$ ground-truth replies and the query-response pairs are extracted from a multi-turn conversational corpus, a reply $y$ not belonging to universal replies has $\mathcal{K}$ unique queries, noted as $p(x | y) = \frac{1}{\mathcal{K}}$}.

+\emph{Proof.} Most query-response pairs are extracted from a practical large-scale multi-turn conversational corpus, so that any response always works as the post in another pair.
+That is, $y$ also appears $\mathcal{K}$ times as it also has $\mathcal{K}$ replies.
+Therefore, there also exist $\mathcal{K}$ unique posts for $y$.